ebchopra/Evan_BlueStampPortfolio/index.md

 # Starter Project: Retro Arcade Console
 The Retro Arcade Console is a small handheld console that plays games like Tetris, Snake, and Space Invaders.
 It can be powered with batteries or plugged in to a USB port.
 It features an 8x16 LED matrix screen, 6 buttons, and a buzzer for playing sounds and music.

-The project was fairly straightforward to build, consisting of a pcb with through-hole components that I soldered on.
+The project was fairly straightforward to build, consisting of a PCB with through-hole components that I soldered on.
 The most challenging part of the project was soldering smaller parts like the USB power jack, which had very small pins close together that were hard to solder without bridging/shorting pins.
 The main chip came pre-programmed, so the project was only assembly.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rUmHGdGd8cc?si=I4PNTilWzP2Y3OZt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>